-I ran across this picture of a 1920s wedding party of groomsmen in all different shades of 1920s inspired suits.
-It is amazing because it is quite accurate to the 1920s yet everyone looks “normal” not like wearing a costume.
+I ran across this picture of a 1920s wedding part of groomsmen in all different shades of 1920s inspired suits.
+It is amazing because it is quite accurate to the 1920s, yet everyone looks “normal” and not like they’re wearing a costume.
 Both grooms and groomsmen can opt for a 1920s style suit instead of a tuxedo or casual style.

 The Morning Suit

-To get this look you might be able to rent a complete look otherwise there are a few choices online.
-The best selection is in the UK where the morning suit is still worn to high fashion events like Ascot and royal affairs.
+To get this look you might be able to rent a complete look, otherwise there are a few choices online.
+The best selection is in the UK, where the morning suit is still worn to high fashion events like the Royal Ascot and royal affairs.
 Shop morning suits here.

 For a formal looks read up on men’s 1920s formal wear here.